St. Charles Convention Center

 The St. Charles Convention Center is a convention center in St. Charles, Missouri.
-It opened in April 2005 and is managed by Spectra.
+It opened in April 2005 and is managed by Oak View Group.

 The facility has a 16200 sqft.
 Grand Ballroom, and 27600 sqft. of Exhibit Hall space expandable to 35700 sqft. through the adjacent Junior Ballroom.
 The facility features additional meeting rooms, Executive Board Room, and the Compass Café.
 Other major partners include Coca-Cola, MillerCoors, Yellow Pages, New Frontier Bank, Women's Journals, and Goellner Printing.

 Events

 The St. Charles Convention Center hosts a variety of events throughout the year, from large consumer shows to dance competitions, conventions to small corporate meetings.
 Notable annual events include: